Cervical nerve root

-For instance, if cervical spinal stenosis has caused compression of the C6 cervical nerve root, you might experience tingling, numbness, or weakness in the upper arms or wrists.
-Or, a problem with the C5 might cause shoulder pain or numbness.
+For instance, if cervical spinal stenosis has caused compression of the C6 cervical nerve root, you may experience tingling, numbness or weakness in the upper arms or wrists.
+A problem with the C5 nerve root may cause shoulder pain or numbness.

-Here are the responsibilities of each cervical nerve root and where on the body you might experience corresponding discomfort:
+Here is where each cervical nerve root travels and where on the body you may experience corresponding discomfort:

 - C3 and C4: Lower head and neck